How to lead your employees through a crisis: CEOs say start by doing these 4 things

 When the coronavirus pandemic crashed onto the shores of the United States in March, it knocked the wind out of all of us.
-In the months that followed, while the country collectively tried to find its footing, business leaders nationwide faced the challenge of at least seeming to know how to navigate the unprecedented waters of the global crisis.
+In the months that followed, while the country collectively tried to find its footing, business leaders faced the challenge of at least seeming to know how to navigate the unprecedented waters of the global crisis.

-And while much has been lost, much has been gained—in experience, in knowledge, and in resolve to weather whatever storm comes next.
+And as much has been lost, much has been gained—in experience, knowledge, and resolve to weather whatever storm comes next.
 To share some of these insights, Fast Company and Facebook partnered up for a virtual series on leadership, titled “Growth in Crisis.”
 The first installment brought together three business executives—Kara Goldin, founder and CEO of Hint; Jeff Lawson, cofounder and CEO of Twilio; and Kristin Peck, CEO of Zoetis—to discuss what they’ve learned at the helm of their companies.

 Here are four key takeaways: